-Students seeking admission to the dual degree will complete just one application but must meet the admission requirements for both programs.
-The dual program is only available for fall entry, and the application deadline is February 1.
+Students seeking admission to the dual degree will complete just 1 application but must meet the admission requirements for both programs.
+Admission into one program does not guarantee admission to the other.

 Students who have begun coursework in either Museum Studies or African & African-American Studies can apply to be a dual degree student prior to completing all coursework requirements for the first degree.
 In consultation with each department's Director of Graduate Studies, they may be able to receive credit for coursework already completed.
 However, the student may be required to take more than the required 54 credit hours of coursework to obtain both degrees if the application for admission to the second degree program is submitted after the student has completed courses that will not count toward the second program's requirements.